Building workflows

 Specify the additional conditions where this workflow should occur.
 This will allow you to limit which records will cause the workflow to be triggered.
 Conditions consists of:

-Manage filter conditions – Where you sill specify records you want filtered into the criteria of the workflow.
+Manage filter conditions – Where you will specify records you want filtered into the criteria of the workflow.
 This criteria definition works using the same filtering logic defined for filtering records

 Method of creation/update for event triggers of new record creation or new or updated field(s).
 Note: By default, if nothing is selected here only Manual updates will trigger workflow.
-You MUST specify Workflow if you want prior workflows, API if you want the API, and Email if you want incomming emails that create new records to be able to trigger trigger the workflow.
+You MUST specify Workflow, API or Email if you want any records created via these methods way to be considered when running workflow.

 5